MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/checker/webapi/upload-file.md

 ---
 title: "Upload a file for analysis | Microsoft Docs"
-description: "Read how to form a POST request using the PowerApps checker web API to retrieve to upload a file to analyze" ms.custom: "" ms.date: 06/04/2019 ms.service: powerapps
+description: "Read how to form a POST request using the PowerApps checker web API to retrieve to upload a file to analyze." ms.custom: "" ms.date: 06/04/2019 ms.service: powerapps